999thelastpage/leetcodeHelper/memory-bank/progress.md

 *   **Caching Strategy:**
     *   **Initial:** File-based cache for the entire LLM response.
     *   **Current:** Removed the LLM cache and implemented a simple in-memory cache for the scraping endpoint only.
 This was a temporary measure during the refactor and is noted as a key issue to address.
+*   **UI and Chat Widget Improvements:**
+    *   Implemented a tabbed interface for the main content sections.
+    *   Integrated the `marked` library to render Markdown content in the "Detailed Explanation" section and the chat window.
+    *   Fixed layout and interactivity issues with the chat widget.
 *   **Error Handling & Debugging:**
     *   Fixed multiple Python path and dependency issues (`ModuleNotFoundError`, Pydantic `TypeError`).
     *   Made backend prompts significantly more explicit to ensure valid JSON.